 Carter's in Focus

 Carter's (CRI) is headquartered in Atlanta, and is in the Consumer Discretionary sector.
-The stock has seen a price change of 17.08% since the start of the year.
-The maker of children's apparel and accessories is paying out a dividend of $1 per share at the moment, with a dividend yield of 2.09% compared to the Shoes and Retail Apparel industry's yield of 1.05% and the S&P 500's yield of 1.96%.
+The stock has seen a price change of 16.96% since the start of the year.
+Currently paying a dividend of $0.5 per share, the company has a dividend yield of 2.1%.
+In comparison, the Shoes and Retail Apparel industry's yield is 1.03%, while the S&P 500's yield is 1.93%.

-Looking at dividend growth, the company's current annualized dividend of $2 is up 11.1% from last year.
+In terms of dividend growth, the company's current annualized dividend of $2 is up 11.1% from last year.
 Carter's has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 24.32%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Carter's's current payout ratio is 33%.
-This means it paid out 33% of its trailing 12-month EPS as dividend.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Carter's's payout ratio is 33%, which means it paid out 33% of its trailing 12-month EPS as dividend.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, CRI is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report